stephenverderame/cpp_book/src/testing/gmock.md

 ## Easy on the Mocking

 The key goal of mocking is to keep tests independent and fast.
 When unit testing, you don't need to mock every single other class or module that the UUT (unit under test) depends on.
-In fact most dependencies probably don't require mocks.
+In fact, most dependencies probably don't require mocks.
 An example of a good mock is mocking a filesystem.
 Changes to the filesystem made by one test might affect the behavior of another test.
 The order that tests are run in must not matter (the order is indeterminate in gtest, but this is a good engineering practice).
 Likewise, the filesystem is much slower than memory, so using a mock could sufficiently improve run time for tests.
-Another good example is that during development of module A, you might find (or already know) that some behavior module A depends on could be factored out into a separate, public, module B. Mocking can allow you to test module A without an implementation of module B's interface.
+Another good example is that during development of module A, you might find (or already know) that some behavior module A depends on could be factored out into a separate, public, module B.
+Mocking can allow you to test module A without an implementation of module B's interface.

 As I mention before, `ON_CALL` should be preferred to `EXPECT_CALL`.
 This is because `EXPECT_CALL` adds constraints to how the function is called, which may be an implementation detail.
 Does the spec on the interface for `addProductToCart()` say that `doFoo()` is called 3 times after `makeFoo()` is called?
 If not, `ON_CALL` is probably a better choice than `EXPECT_CALL`.
 The death of testing is when the test suite makes it difficult to refactor or alter the production code in any way.
 Overly mocking can cause this.